-Humans began transporting and growing banana in Vanuatu 3000 years ago, a University of Otago scientist has discovered.
+Humans began transporting and growing bananas in Vanuatu 3000 years ago, a University of Otago scientist has discovered.

-The discovery is the earliest evidence of humans taking and cultivating banana in what was the last area of the planet to be colonized.
+The discovery is the earliest evidence of humans taking and cultivating bananas in what was the last area of the planet to be colonized.

 In an article published this week in Nature Human Behaviour, Dr. Monica Tromp, Senior Laboratory Analyst at the University of Otago’s Southern Pacific Archaeological Research (SPAR), found microscopic particles of banana and other plants trapped in calcified dental plaque of the first settlers of Vanuatu.

 The finds came from 3000-year-old skeletons at the Teouma site on Vanuatu’s Efate Island.

 Dr. Tromp used microscopy to look for ‘microparticles’ in the plaque, also known as dental calculus, scraped from the teeth of the skeletons.
 That allowed her to discover some of the plants people were eating and using to make materials like fabric and rope in the area when it was first colonized.

 Teouma is the oldest archaeological cemetery in Remote Oceania, a region that includes Vanuatu and all of the Pacific islands east and south, including Hawaii, Rapa Nui, and Aotearoa.
 The Teouma cemetery is unique because it is uncommon to find such well-preserved archaeological burials in the Pacific.
 Bone generally does not preserve in hot and humid climates and the same is true for things made of plant materials and also food.